HardikHajela/Buy-N-Borrow/readme.md

 14. As a user, I’d like to view the Leddy library inventory
 15. As a Library Employee, I’d like to view the Leddy library inventory
 16. As a Library Employee, I’d like to logout of the System
-17. As a Bookstore Employee, I’d like to logout of the System
+17. As a bookstore Employee, I’d like to logout of the System
 18. As a Library Employee, I’d like to exit the System from the Library Portal
-19. As a Bookstore Employee, I’d like to exit the System from the Bookstore portal
+19. As a bookstore Employee, I’d like to exit the System from the Bookstore portal
 20. As a user, I’d like to exit the System from the Home Page

 Note: Per our progess acorss Sprints, Dr. Yacoub assigned us new User Stories in each sprint accordingly.
 A sprint's length was 2 weeks.